 As for entertainment purchases, it refers to things such as sports venues, theatres, amusement parks, tourist attractions, zoos and more.
 Finally, there’s public transportation which includes things such as buses, trains, taxis and even road tolls.

 You do have the option to change your categories whenever you want to, but they don’t come into effect until the start of your next billing cycle.
 The reason for this is to prevent abusing categories or trying to game the system.
 This unique feature is the main reason why the Tangerine Money-Back credit card is considered one of the best cash back credit cards in Canada.

 How the card compares to others

 Now let’s say you spend a lot on your credit card, you may want to consider the American Express SimplyCash Preferred Card instead.
-This card gives you 2% cash-back on all purchases with no limits, but comes with an annual fee of $99.
+This card gives you 2% cash-back on all purchases with no limits but comes with an annual fee of $99.

-Now if you’re looking for something that allows you to earn travel rewards or gives you comprehensive travel insurance, then you should consider one of the best travel credit cards in Canada over the Tangerine card.
+If you prefer something that allows you to earn travel rewards or gives you comprehensive travel insurance, then you should consider one of the best travel credit cards in Canada over the Tangerine card.

 Overall my Tangerine money-back credit card review is positive.
 The 2% cash back is one of the highest rates of return for a no fee card and the ability to pick your merchant categories is obviously a huge advantage since you’re customizing the benefits to your advantage.
 This is also a great card if you’re in school as it’s one of the best student credit cards.